From Theory to Practice in Developing Christian Character

 At the 2017 Edcomm conference, Philip Dow suggested that who we are matters more than what we do.
 Education, therefore, is about the formation of character first and foremost rather than the acquisition of knowledge and skills.
 Many schools include character development as one of their goals.
 But while character features in vision statements, how does classroom practice contribute to the development of character?
 And how might we determine desirable characteristics for students to develop?
-We examined these questions on the evening.

 We were pleased to have Mrs Jann Robinson (Principal, St. Luke's Grammar School, Dee Why) and Dr James Pietsch (Dean of Professional Development and Learning, St. Luke's Grammar School, Dee Why) speaking at this event.
 The evening was designed to examine the development of Christian character in faith-based schools.
 The evening provided an opportunity for us as a professional learning community to interact with the speakers and consider how they had implemented character formation into the life and practice of their school community.